Duke-QCD/hic-eventgen/README.md

 The `submit` script writes a long DAG file and submits it.
 The DAG will smoothly submit jobs to the queue and throttle the total number of idle jobs, so that essentially an arbitrary number of jobs can be submitted at once.

-### Data analysis

-See my [qm2015 repository](https://github.com/jbernhard/qm2015) for some example data analysis code and results.